cortexproject/cortex/docs/proposals/parallel-compaction.md

 ### Contribute to Thanos for a more scalable compactor
 Instead of introducing parallelism on the Cortex compactor level, we move the parallelism to the Thanos compactor itself.
 Thanos has a [proposal to make compactor more scalable](https://docs.google.com/document/d/1xi0V8DB0hE54XgkogJRnNL6yH7C5JThJywlLFoC6dCQ/), and a [PR](https://github.com/thanos-io/thanos/pull/3807).
 Cortex will enjoy higher throughput per tenant if Thanos is able to speed up the compaction, and we can keep the Cortex architecture the same.
 However, this approach means that a single tenant is still sharded to a single compactor.
 In order to compact more groups at once, we must scale up compactor vertically.
 Although vertical scaling can get us far, we should scale horizontally where we can.

-### Create a Kubernetes job for each of the compaction plans
-The compactor schedules creates kubernetes jobs for each of the compaction jobs that can be done, instead of pushing the job to compactor.
-Kubernetes is responsible for spinning up a compactor pod for each of the job scheduled.
-This way, we avoid the coordination between compaction scheduler and compactor.
-Also, the compaction scheduler coordinates with the Kubernetes API server, instead of amongst each other during resharding.
-The downside of this approach is that we cannot control the concurrency, and Cortex requires a tighter integration with Kubernetes.